 Think of the JFET as a trapdoor like shown above.
 The source is the area above the door, the drain is below, and the gate is the hinge of the door.
 Signals that fall through this trapdoor are lost in the abyss (or ground if you want to be technical).
 Like our JFET, this trapdoor’s hinge is set by a DC voltage.
 To start, we want to make sure that the trapdoor’s “default” position is set so that it can function properly.
 If the door is closed very tightly, the door may not swing open no matter how much DC voltage we feed back to it and we’ll never get gain reduction.
 If the door is left swung wide open by default, we’ll lose most of our signal all the time and we’ll be in constant high gain reduction.
 What we want to do is set the trapdoor so it’s almost completely closed but left open just a crack so it’ll swing open to any small change in DC.
 This setting is the most critical calibration point in the circuit.
 It’s called the Qbias.

 The image above shows the compressor with GR off.
 I’ve calibrated my Qbias and with a particular FET and I’ve ended up with a -1.00 VDC Qbias.
-Our trap door is set and we’re loosing about 1dB to ground.
+Our trap door is set and we’re losing about 1dB to ground.

-In the image above gain reduction has been turned on.
+In the image above, gain reduction has been turned on.
 The input control now sets the level of gain in the preamp, which in turn affects the level of signal sent to the gain reduction amp.
-The larger this signal is, the more positive the Qbias will move swinging the door open more.
+The larger this signal is, the more positive the Qbias will move, swinging the door open more.
 The Qbias is now more positive (-0.80 VDC) and we’re seeing about -3dB of gain reduction on our meter.

 Now I’ve set the input control higher, which moves our Qbias even more positive -0.50 VDC and we’re seeing significant reduction nearing 20dB.
 In theory we would reach maximum gain reduction when the Qbias reaches 0 VDC.
 However, in reality we’ll never reach that; the distortion would be intolerable.

 The one stage we have yet to address is the output control and line amp.
 Once we’ve reduced gain, the level may be too low for the next stage in processing.
-The output control sets the gain of the line amp or “make up” gain.
+The output control sets the gain of the line amp or “makeup” gain.

 Please note, the goal of this introduction is not to provide any values or instruction for calibration or troubleshooting, simply to provide a basic overview of how the FET compressor uses a JFET to reduce gain.
 We’ll get deeper into the compressor in the troubleshooting section, including ratio, attack, release, and threshold.